JotunheimOnTb/Tetravex/README.md

 # Tetravex
-Tetravex for Linux made with Allegro 5.0
+Tetravex for Ubuntu 16 made with Allegro 5.0

 Use makefile to compile
 Docs made with doxygen